wendyverdonk93/docs/content/api/payment_methods/post-order-ideal.md

 ## iDEAL
 ### Redirect - iDEAL

-Creates a iDEAL [Redirect](/developer/api/difference-between-direct-and-redirect) order.
+Creates a iDEAL [redirect](/developer/api/difference-between-direct-and-redirect) order.

 In the case of a _Redirect_ transaction, the customer will be sent to the MultiSafepay payment page where it will then be possible to select iDEAL as a payment method.

-* Redirect transaction requires all fields completed properly
+- All fields must be completed correctly.

-* All of the following parameters are required fields.
+- All of the following parameters are required fields.

 **Parameters**

 ----------------
 __type__ | string

-Specifies the payment flow for the checkout process.
-Options: direct, redirect, checkout, paymentlink.
+The payment flow for the checkout process.
+Options: `direct`, `redirect`, `checkout`, `paymentlink`.

 ----------------
 __gateway__ | string